uniform-team/Uniform-Validation-Language/README.md

 Take a look at the Wiki for additional documentation and resources.

 1. Want to integrate Uniform into your project?
 See [Getting Started](https://github.com/uniform-team/Uniform-Validation-Language/wiki/Getting-Started). // TODO
 2. Want to build the car form yourself from scratch?
-See our interactive car tutorial Git repository. // TODO
+See our [interactive car tutorial](https://github.com/uniform-team/Uniform-Car-Example) Git repository.
 3. Want to get involved?
 See [How to Contribute](https://github.com/uniform-team/Uniform-Validation-Language/wiki/How-to-Contribute). // TODO
 4. Curious about the language specification?
 See [Language Grammar](https://github.com/uniform-team/Uniform-Validation-Language/wiki/Language-Grammar). // TODO: Update